 From 1999 to 2004 he hosted Nothin' But The Blues, a very popular weekend blues show on Los Angeles' KLON-KKJZ.
 He has also been the voice for The Blues Showcase on Continental Airlines and contributed his soulful slide guitar playing to the Los Angeles opening of the August Wilson play "Gem of the Ocean".
 For ten years he penned "Doug's Back Porch," a regular feature column in Blues Revue Magazine in which he shared his humorous and insightful stories with thousands of readers.
 He won the Golden Note Award in 1997 for his AudioQuest album "You Can't Take My Blues".
 In 2006 Solid Air/Warner Bros. released Doug's guitar instructional DVD "101* Blues Guitar Essentials".

 MacLeod signed with Reference Recordings in 2012.
-His new album "There’s A Time" was released in March of 2013.
+His new album “Exactly Like This“ will be released on March 10, 2015.
 In every note he performs and records, MacLeod subscribes to the rule-of-thumb learned from country bluesman Ernest Banks from Toano VA. who instilled in him to "Never play a note you don't believe", and "Never write or sing about what you don't know about."

 A wealth of blues feeling.